Enhanced Auslander-Reiten duality and Morita theorem for singularity categories: Introduction

-Notice that \ref{tilt for g=1 intro} gives a generalization of the main result in \cite{AIR} for the case $p=1$.
-In fact, our proof of the statement (1) is direct.

-In the rest of this section, we study two classes of commutative Gorenstein rings and give triangle equivalences between their singularity categories and cluster categories of certain finite dimensional algebras.
+In the rest of this section, we study two classes of commutative Gorenstein rings.

-The first one is a quotient singularity $R$ of a finite subgroup $G$ of $\SL_d(k)$.
-Applying \ref{tilt intro} to the tilting object of the $\D_\sg^\Z(R)$ with respect to the standard $\Z$-grading of $R$ given in \cite{IT}, we obtain the following realization of the singularity category of $R$ as a cluster category.
+The first one is a quotient singularity $R$ by a finite subgroup $G$ of $\SL_d(k)$.
+Applying \ref{tilt intro} to the tilting object of $\sg^\Z\!R$ with respect to the standard $\Z$-grading of $R$ given in \cite{IT}, we obtain the following realization of the singularity category of $R$ as a cluster category.